 While jazz is at the core of my music, I became interested in American roots music after hearing Appalachian fiddle players in West Virginia.
 For the first couple of years in this new phase of my music many of my originals were fairly simple tunes.
 I focused on composing melodies and, unlike my earlier work, did not write ensemble scores until 2008.
 As my music evolved, it drew upon many genres (often intertwined in unusual ways) and had a quirky sense of humor, expanded harmonic colors, and a fluid, musically expressive approach to time.

-Importantly, this music was directly inspired by my life in Maryland.
-Many of my tunes were inspired by places around the area; in particular, the Appalachian Mountains and Chesapeake Bay.
-Ideas for new music were all around me as I experienced each day.
+Importantly, this music was directly inspired by my life experiences in Maryland and West Virginia.
+Many of my tunes express a sense of place as they were inspired by places of beauty and interest in the area; in particular, the Appalachian Mountains and Chesapeake Bay.
+Ideas for new music were all around me as I went through each day.